nottrobin/post-to-medium/README.md

 - twitter.com
 -->

-Markdown files should include YAML frontmatter with at least a `title`:
+Markdown files should include YAML frontmatter with at least a `title`.
+Adding `tags` will help your posts reach a wider audience on the target platforms:

 ```
 ---
 title: Some title or other
+tags: ["webdev", "writing"]
 ---

 {content in Markdown}
 ```

-I wrote this to cross-posting article from [my own Jekyll blog](https://robinwinslow.uk), in a GitHub workflow (which I may yet publish as an action).
+I wrote this to cross-post article from [my own Jekyll blog](https://robinwinslow.uk), in a GitHub workflow (which I may yet publish as an action).

 ## Installation